Stability and Generalization in Free Adversarial Training: Introduction

 On the theory side, we leverage the algorithmic stability framework \citep{bousquet2002stability,hardt2016train} to derive generalization error bounds for free and vanilla adversarial training methods.
 The shown generalization bounds suggest that in the nonconvex-nonconcave regime, the free AT algorithm could enjoy a lower generalization gap than the vanilla AT, since it applies simultaneous gradient updates to the DNN's and perturbations' variables.
 We also develop a similar generalization bound for the fast AT methodology \citep{goodfellow2014explaining} which uses a single gradient step to optimize the perturbations.
 Our theoretical results suggest a comparable generalization bound between free and fast AT approaches.

-Finally, we present the results of our numerical experiments to compare the generalization performance of the vanilla, fast, and free AT methods over standard computer vision datasets and neural network architectures.
-Our numerical results also suggest that the free AT method results in a considerably lower generalization gap than the vanilla AT and relatively improves the generalization performance over the fast AT algorithm.
-While the lower generalization error of free AT does not lead to a significant improvement of the test accuracy under white-box PGD attacks, our empirical results suggest that the networks trained by free AT result in a higher test accuracy under standard black-box adversarial attacks.
-Furthermore, we propose Free--TRADES, a combination of the free AT and the well-established adversarial training TRADES algorithm \citep{zhang2019theoretically}.
-The numerical results suggest that the TRADES algorithm can also enjoy better generalization performance under simultaneous optimization of the min and max optimization variables.
-We can summarize this work's contributions as follows: \begin{itemize}[leftmargin=*] \item Leveraging the algorithmic stability framework to analyze the generalization behavior of free AT algorithm, \item Providing a theoretical comparison of the generalization properties of the vanilla, fast, and free AT methods, \item Numerically analyzing the generalization and test performance of the free vs. vanilla AT schemes under white-box and black-box adversarial attacks, \item Proposing Free--TRADES, a simultaneous updating variant of TRADES with better generalization behavior. \end{itemize}
+Finally, we present the results of our numerical experiments to compare the generalization performance of the vanilla and free AT methods over standard computer vision datasets and neural network architectures.
+Our numerical results also suggest that the free AT method results in a considerably lower generalization gap than the vanilla AT.
+Furthermore, we propose applying the free AT framework to implement Free--TRADES, a free-AT version of the adversarial training algorithm TRADES \citep{zhang2019theoretically}.
+The numerical results suggest that the TRADES algorithm similarly has a lower generalization gap under simultaneous optimization of the min and max optimization variables.
+This work's contributions can be summarized as: \begin{itemize}[leftmargin=*] \item Applying the algorithmic stability framework to analyze the generalization behavior of free AT, \item Providing a theoretical comparison of the generalization properties of the vanilla and free AT methods, \item Numerically analyzing the generalization performance of the free vs. vanilla AT schemes under white-box and black-box adversarial attacks, \item Proposing Free--TRADES, a simultaneous updating variant of TRADES with better generalization. \end{itemize}